atmoz/phiew/README.md

 ### Phiew_View

 You can, if you will, set up a default folder where Phiew_View will look for templates.
-Just define a `PHIEW_VIEW_DIR` global constant with your folder path.
+Just define a `PHIEW_VIEW_TEMPLATE_FOLDER` global constant or use `Phiew_View::setTemplateFolder()`.

-You can also use absolute or relative path directly to the .phtml file, and just bypass the need to define a folder.
+You can also use absolute or relative path, removing the need to define a folder path.
-Just remember to include ".phtml" at the end of the first argument.

 ### Phiew_Controller_StateAbstract